napari/napari/README.md

 We're working on several features, including

-- shape-based annotation (for drawing polygons and bounding boxes)
-- region labeling (for defining segmentation)
-- 3D volumetric rendering
+- support for 3D volumetric rendering
+- support for multiple canvases
-- support for a plugin ecosystem (for integrating image processing and machine learning tools)
+- a plugin ecosystem for integrating image processing and machine learning tools

 See [this issue](https://github.com/napari/napari/issues/141) for some of the key use cases we're trying to enable, and feel free to add comments or ideas!